Pharmacology Program Requirements

 Once the rotations are completed, students select an advisor with whom they will work on a thesis project.
 Thesis research is guided by the advisor and Thesis Committee.

 The preliminary exam is usually taken in May to August of the second year, but must be successfully completed by the end of the third year.
 Successful completion of this exam is required to formally accept a student as a candidate for a Ph.D. degree.
-For information on the preliminary exam format and timetable, please review the “Preliminary Examination Guidelines” found under the “Student Resources” tab.
+For information on the preliminary exam format and timetable, please review the Preliminary Examination Guidelines found under the “Student Resources” tab.

 Within six (6) months of completing the prelim exam, students must form their Thesis Committee.

-• Thesis Committee Composition: You should have at least four (five preferred) graduate faculty members on your thesis committee.
+• Dissertation Committee Composition: You should have at least four (five preferred) graduate faculty members on your thesis committee.
 A committee must have a majority of members from the student’s major research area.
 At least two members of the committee, including the chair, must have primary or secondary faculty appointments in the department or program in which the degree is sought.
 Search the Duke Graduate Faculty list.

-The Advisor in conjunction with the Thesis Committee will determine when the student is ready to write their thesis dissertation.
-The declaration of intention presents the title of the thesis or specifies alternative academic exercises on which the degree candidate will be examined.
+The Advisor in conjunction with the Dissertation Committee will determine when the student is ready to write their dissertation.
+The declaration of intention presents the title of the dissertation or specifies alternative academic exercises on which the degree candidate will be examined.
 The declaration must have the approval of both the Director of Graduate Studies in the major department and the student’s advisory committee.
-More information on dissertation submission requirements and deadlines can be found on the Duke University Graduate School website.